aalacy/storelocatore-scrapers/scripts/sgvalidator/README.md

 `pip install sgvalidator`

 ### ToDo:
-* Failing on empty dir
-* Values that contain "null"
 * Maybe using pandas in the data checker?
 * sometimes you see “San Francisco null” or null in every street address
 * Html snippets - “chicago <span”